Near the intersection of South Fern Street and 18th Street South, in the Pentagon City/Crystal City area

 In exchange, Dominion Energy offered to convey a 10,000 sq. ft. parcel, previously used as a substation, at the intersection of South Ives Street and 18th Street South.
-The land conveyed to the County will likely be used to expand Virginia Highlands Park in the future.

 Additionally, Dominion Energy’s existing substation site is currently subject to a public street and utilities easement for South Hayes Street.
 Currently, they own this portion of the roadway in fee.
 Dominion Energy will dedicate the underlying fee interest in this right-of-way, which would allow the County to have complete control of this right of way.

 To help facilitate this land exchange, several real estate and land use actions will be presented to pertinent County advisory commissions and the County Board for public consideration and deliberation later in 2020.